portotype/portotype.com/portfolio/README.md

 ### How I invest

 I invest mostly in topics close to my interests: software that helps its users be the hero; generally that means work and productivity software, and in particular the more technically powerful the software, the more I like it.
-Exceptions to this are startups of people in my direct network who I know well, including some local heroes in Porto (PT) and the Berlin (DE) ecosystems.

 Technically, I hold stock in startups via investments and agreements, sometimes both.
 - Investments are situations where I directly invested money.
 I give cash, I get shares.
-I usually put in $5-20k.
+I usually put in $5-30k.
-- Scouting agreements reward me for helping a VC find good investments.
-I don't actually sign the investment or send them money.
-Instead, I propose interesting companies and VCs invest.
-I may get a return if the company is successful.
-In my Portfolio, "Accel Starters" is a scouting program from Accel.com, and each deal is typically $20-30k.
-"Shilling Scouting" is the scouting program from Shilling.vc, where I do a recommendation for investment, and get a benefit if the company does well.
-- Advisor agreements are those that reward me with shares for helping a company or for being a Board Member; conditions apply to these shares, including vesting, and I can be "let go" of the agreement.
-These vary a lot, but I've seen advisors get 0.05%-0.5% depending on when they join.
-- My Personal investments are executed via my micro investment company (Portotype), but in the past I held the investments personally.
+- Scouting rewards me for helping a VC make good investments.
+In my Portfolio "Accel Starters" and "Shilling Scouting".
+Being an Advisor rewards me with shares for being a Board Member or help in other forms, likely on top of a role or investment.

 ### Other investments

 - Domains.
 I buy a few [.com domains](../domains/) for my projects, occasionally sell them too.
-- Tech news.
-I collect newspapers and print publications regarding big technology moments.
+- Memes and print News.
-- Memes.
 I collect comic prints, mostly printed, signed and/or numbered memes.
 They are an inspiration and a reminder of the power of internet communication and art on the internet.
+I collect newspapers and print publications regarding big technology moments.